 A honey bee colony operates like a well-structured society composed of a single queen, hundreds of drones, and thousands of worker bees.
 Each group of bees plays a specific role that contributes to the survival and productivity of the colony.

-2. The drones, who are males, have the essential role of mating with the queen.
+- The drones, which are males, play a crucial role in mating with the queen.

-3. The worker bees are all females and constitute the majority of the bees in the hive.
+- The worker, are all fem, and constitute the majority of the bees in the hive.
 They forage for nectar and pollen, nurse the young, produce wax to build honeycombs, guard the hive, and make the honey.

 How do Worker Bees Turn Nectar into Honey?